 Californian condors are the largest birds in North America.
-They have an enormous wingspan of up to 10 feet wide, a body length of 4.5 feet, and weigh up to 20 pounds.
+They have an enormous wingspan of up to 10 feet wide, a body length of 4.5 feet, and 20 pounds.
 Californian condors live in the rocky forested regions of Southern California, Arizona, and Utah.
-Condors generally feed on carrion and the Californian condor is no exception.
+Condors generally feed on carrion, and the Californian condor is no exception.
 They have been known to travel up to 160 miles in search of a meal.

 When in flight, this huge bird glides on air currents, soaring as high as 15,000 feet.
 The Californian Condor is another conservation success story.
-The population fell to just 22 birds in the 1980s, but thanks to conservation efforts there are now 230 birds in the wild.
-There is an additional 160 birds in captivity that are part of careful breeding programs to help rebuild wild populations.
-The goal of these breeding programs is to reestablish the birds in their historical habitats so they can maintain their populations without human intervention.
+The population fell to just 22 birds in the 1980s, but there are now 230 birds in the wild thanks to conservation efforts.
+An additional 160 birds in captivity are part of careful breeding programs to help rebuild wild populations.
+The goal of these breeding programs is to reestablish the birds in their historical habitats to maintain their populations without human intervention.

 North America has some truly amazing birds.
 From eagles and swans to owls and condors, the wildlife here is awe-inspiring.
 With the Californian Condor coming in at number one on the list with a wingspan of 10 feet, some of these birds are huge.
 If you get a chance to go birdwatching in North America, be sure to check some of these massive birds off of your list.